PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Setup
-To be able to include drawing functions in a map, the _leaflet-draw_ styles have to be added to the project by including a link tag as can be seen in listing 2.22
+To be able to include drawing functions in a map, the Leaflet Draw styles have to be added to the project by including a link tag as can be seen in listing 2.22

 \begin{lstlisting}[caption=Adding styles via link, label=lst:leafletDrawStyles, language={JavaScript}]
     <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/leaflet.draw/1.0.4/leaflet.draw.css"/>